-Dimension measured from the sheer line at the mast to the maximum hoist of the jib/genoa.

-Distance from the forward side of the mast to the intersection of the headstay and deck.

-JC STL/TPS On boats with asymmetrical spinnaker tacked forward of the headstay (anchor roller, bowsprit or similar) distance from the headstay/deck intersection forward to the tack location for the spinnaker, added to the J dimension.
-On boats with articulating bowsprits this measurement should be with the sprit parallel with the fore/aft centerline of the boat.

-P Mainsail luff length from the top of the boom to the bottom of the upper mast band.
-If no band, to the top of the main halyard sheave.

-Py/P2 Mizzen luff length from the top of the boom to the top of the headboard with the sail fully hoisted.
+On boats with asymmetrical spinnaker tacked forward of the headstay (anchor roller, bowsprit or similar) distance from the headstay/deck intersection forward to the tack location for the spinnaker, added to the J dimension.
+On boats with articulating bowsprits this measurement should be with the sprit parallel with the fore/aft centerline of the boat. Ρ Mainsail luff length from the top of the boom to the bottom of the upper mast band.
+If no band, to the top of the main halyard sheave. Ργ/Ρ2 Mizzen luff length from the top of the boom to the top of the headboard with the - sail fully hoisted.
 E Foot length of the mainsail from the aft face of the mast to the inboard edge of the band boom.
-If no black band, to the clew in its most outboard position.
+If no black band, to the clew in its most outboard Ev/E2 position.
 Ey/E2 Foot length of the mizzen sail from the aft face of the mast to inboard edge of black band on boom.

-ISP Distance from the sheer line at the mast to the maximum hoist of the spinnaker.

-SPL Spinnaker/whisker pole length is measured from the center line of the mast (fore side) to the extreme outboard end of the fitting with the spinnaker/whisker pole in its mast fitting and set in a horizontal, athwartship position.
+ISP Distance from the sheer line at the mast to the maximum hoist of the IJF spinnaker.
+SPL Spinnaker/whisker pole length is measured from the center line of the ••• mast (fore side) to the extreme outboard end of the fitting with the spinnaker/whisker pole in its mast fitting and set in a horizontal, athwart- ship position.
 LOA Length overall of hull, should not include bowsprits or boomkins.

-Length waterline, if unmeasured use the brochure/published dimension.

-Max Draft

-Maximum depth of vessel measured without crew, water, fuel or stores.
+LWL Length waterline, if unmeasured use the brochure/published dimension.
+Max Draft Maximum depth of vessel measured without crew, water, fuel or stores.
 If un-measured use the brochure/published dimension.
-For centerboard vachts, report "board up" drafts.

-Beam Maximum width of vessel

-Displacement (DISP) Weight of water displaced by vessel without crew, water, fuel or stores.
+For centerboard yachts, report "board up" drafts.
+Beam Maximum width of vessel Displacement (DISP) Weight of water displaced by vessel without crew, water, fuel or stores.
 If unmeasured use the brochure/published value.
 Ballast (BAL) Weight of ballast in pounds.
 Note any deletions with amount and location.

-Rig Type The sail plan configuration (sloop, yawl, ketch, cutter, Cat, etc.)

-Rig Either masthead or fractional referring to the location of the headstay on the mast.
+Rig Type The sail plan configuration (sloop, yawl, ketch, cutter, Cat, etc.) Rig Either masthead or fractional referring to the location of the headstay on the mast.
 Keel Weight Weight of keel in pounds if known.

-Keel Material Lead, Cast Iron, etc.

-Composite Rigging Defined as synthetic rigging used to support the mast laterally and as a headstay.
+Keel Material Lead, Cast Iron, etc. Composite Rigging Defined as synthetic rigging used to support the mast laterally and as a headstay.
 Composite backstays, runners or check stays are not included.
 Other Ballast Note any additional ballast with amount and location, such as bilge ballast or corrector weights.
 If Port & Stb'd water ballast, total gallons on one side.

-Mast material Aluminum, wood, carbon, etc.

-Spinnaker Types Identifies types of spinnakers to be used, symmetric and/or asymmetric.

-Asymmetric Spinnaker

-Tacked to: Location asymmetric spinnaker is attached to boat, for example anchor roller, bow sprit, spinnaker pole etc.

-Code Zero A spinnaker designed for reaching that is typically just over the 75% midgirth requirement.
+Mast material Aluminum, wood, carbon, etc. Spinnaker Types Identifies types of spinnakers to be used, symmetric and/or asymmetric.
+Asymmetric Spinnaker Tacked to: Location asymmetric spinnaker is attached to boat, for example anchor Cada Zara roller, bow sprit, spinnaker pole etc. Code Zero A spinnaker designed for reaching that is typically just over the 75% mid- Thung Hoodealls (Deepleter girth requirement. riving neadsails (Reaching g Headsails ): (Flying Headsails)

-Reaching Headsails (Flying Headsails)
+Flying Headsails (Reaching Headsails): (Flying Headsails)